AlexTheM8/AiAi-AI/README.md

 ![floor_seven_overview](./docs/floor_seven_overview.png)

 [Floor 7](https://supermonkeyball.fandom.com/wiki/Steps) was a significant increase in complexity to test the overall capabilities of the system.
 The expected fitness threshold was set to `90`.
 However, the population never officially crossed the goal.
 Despite this, there was significant progress made towards reaching the goal.
-The population almost reached the goal several times, even getting the maximum failure score of `25` (reached the goal, but never crossed).
+The population almost reached the goal several times, but not close enough to get the fitness score out of the negatives.

 ![floor_seven_graph](./docs/floor_seven_graph.png)